Terry Pettus: Career

 Pettus worked briefly as a reporter in Minneapolis and in Grand Forks, North Dakota, before moving to Seattle with his wife Berta in 1927.
 Shortly after arrival in Seattle, they lodged with artist Kenneth Callahan; Pettus went to work for the Seattle Star.

 In 1935, as a reporter for the Tacoma Tribune he became Washington State's first member of the American Newspaper Guild.
 In February 1936 he was asked by the Guild to organize its Seattle chapter.
 By the end of the year, this had led to the first successful strike to gain union recognition for workers at a Hearst newspaper (the Seattle Post-Intelligencer).
 (David Selvin of the Pacific Coast Labor Bureau also played a key role in these events.)
 The Tacoma Tribune closed its doors shortly thereafter.

 Pettus worked for a time in South Bend, Washington, editing the Willapa Harbor Pilot and becoming involved with the left-wing Washington Commonwealth Federation, initially in a drive for public power.
 Increasingly radicalized by the Great Depression, in 1938 Pettus joined the Communist Party USA (CPUSA).
 He became editor of the Commonwealth Federation's Washington New Dealer (from 1943 New World).
 When he tried to enlist to serve in World War II, he was rejected because this work was considered essential to the war effort.

 In 1946, Pettus ran unsuccessfully for Seattle City Council, finishing last in a field of six contending for three seats.

+As a journalist, he campaigned against exclusionary covenants in housing.